vaetas/dart_package_boilerplate/README.md

 1. Change `name`, `description` and `homepage` in `pubspec.yaml`.

-2. Change package dependency name in `example/pubspec.yaml` according to main package name.
+2. Change package dependency name in the `example/pubspec.yaml` according to your package name.

-3. Change your name in `LICENSE`.
+3. Change your name in the `LICENSE` file.

-4. Put correct info into `CHANGELOG.md`.
+4. Put correct info into the `CHANGELOG.md` file.

-5. Create `lib` folder with implementation files. `lib` folder should contain single Dart file with same name as package and `src` folder with other files.
+5. Create `lib` folder with implementation files. `lib` folder should contain a single Dart file with same name as your package and a `src` folder with implementation files.